Techniques for Residual Powder Recycling 3D Printing

 An in-situ material regeneration system and method for additive manufacturing, such as 3D printing, enables recovery, reconditioning, and reuse of used powders and liquids collected during the AM process.
 The system and method involve extracting portions of the powder/liquid at various stages, such as after deposition, wetting, and binding, into separate containers.
 This allows targeted regeneration processes for each type of material.
 The collected powders/liquids are regenerated separately or mixed and then reused in subsequent print jobs.
 The in-situ regeneration reduces waste and material costs compared to discarding and replacing used powders/liquids.

-4. Gravity-Based Excess Powder Removal System for Composite-Based Additive Manufacturing
+4. Gravity-Assisted Excess Powder Removal in Composite-Based Additive Manufacturing with Inverted Build Surface and Vibratory Loosening Mechanism

 Xerox Corporation, 2021